What We Do

 USEF supports a variety of Educator Experiences throughout the district.

-Nearly $60,000 in teacher grants was awarded to Union teachers in the 2019-2020 school year to purchase classroom supplies, training opportunities, and other items needed by the Union educators.
+Over $60,000 in teacher grants was awarded to Union teachers and educators in the 2020-2021 school year to purchase classroom supplies, training opportunities, and other items needed by Union educators.

 Teacher of the Year Celebration